Samsung/tizen-docs/docs/application/native/guides/ui/efl/learn-edc-part.md

       source: "edje";
       ```

-      ​

       - `base [signal][source]`

        Sets the signal and source which triggers the transition to this state.
 The source parameter is optional, and it is filled with the current group's default value if it is not provided.

 > **Note**
 > Except as noted, this Content is licensed under [LGPLv2.1+](http://opensource.org/licenses/LGPL-2.1).

+## Related Information
+- Dependencies
+  - Tizen 2.4 and Higher for Mobile
+  - Tizen 2.3.1 and Higher for Wearable